MrDwarf7/csv_parser_rs/README.md

 }
 ```

-- Note: The code handles both Windows and Linux-style paths.
+- Pro-Tip!: The code handles both Windows and Linux-style paths.
-  This does not mean the Filesystem you're interacting with via the tool will necessarily play nice.
+That being said - Filesystem themselves may not play nicely if you're mixing OS paths.

 ### Fields: